-Styles of Writing (or, Style of Writing) is
+Style of Writing (or Styles of Writing) is

-- the way a writer writes or how writers from a particular historical period or discourse community write.
+- the linguistic patterns that characterize the text(s) of a particular writer or writers of a particular historical period or community.